 At Hutton Rudby Primary School we realise how fortunate we are to be healthy, happy, clothed and fed.
 We also know that not everybody is so fortunate.
-Over the course of the school we have supported a number of brilliant causes, ranging from helping the Street Children of Iringa to donating to local food banks.
+Over the course of the school we have supported a number of brilliant causes, ranging from Children In Need and Street Children of Iringa to donating to local food banks.

-As part of our fundraising, a team of staff completed the National 3 Peaks Challenge in 23 hours 8 minutes after months of training.
-This challenge raised over £9000 for the Headlight Project and is something that we are all incredibly proud to have been involved with.
+In 2019, as part of our fundraising, a team of staff completed the National 3 Peaks Challenge in 23 hours 8 minutes after months of training.
+This challenge raised over £15,000 for the Headlight Project and is something that we are all incredibly proud to have been involved with.

 There will be more fundraising events taking place in the coming years for this fantastic cause.

 Following our 3 Peaks Challenge, we were honoured to be nominated for the award of Champion Fundraiser at the Evening Gazette’s annual Community Champions Awards night – and we won!
 More information can be found here.